 Ginseng has been used in Chinese medicine for thousands of years.
 The name "ginseng" refers to both American (Panax quinquefolius) and Asian or Korean ginseng (Panax ginseng), which are made up of similar chemicals.
-Siberian ginseng or Eleuthero (Eleutherococcus senticosus), on the other hand, is a completely different plant and does not have the same active ingredients.
-Both Asian and American ginseng have ginsenosides, which researchers think are the active ingredients.
+Siberian ginseng, or Eleuthero (Eleutherococcus senticosus), is a completely different plant and does not have the same active ingredients.
+Both Asian and American ginseng contain substances called ginsenosides, which researchers think are the active ingredients.

 Like American ginseng, Asian ginseng is a gnarled root that looks like a human body with stringy shoots for arms and legs.
 Long ago, herbalists thought that because of the way ginseng looks it could treat many problems, from fatigue and stress to asthma and cancer.
-In traditional Chinese medicine, ginseng was often combined with other herbs.
-It was often used to bring long life, strength, and wisdom to those who took it.
+In traditional Chinese medicine (TCM), ginseng is often combined with other herbs.

-Today, ginseng is sometimes called an "adaptogen," a substance that is supposed to help the body better cope with mental or physical stress.
-Scientists haven't found any evidence that adaptogens exist.
+Today, ginseng is sometimes called an "adaptogen," which is a substance that is supposed to help the body better cope with mental or physical stress.
+Scientists have not found any evidence that adaptogens exist.
 But ginseng has been studied for several conditions, and it is one of the most popular herbs in the United States.

-Many studies of Asian or Korean ginseng have used combinations of herbs, so it's not always possible to say whether ginseng by itself did any good.
-Research on Asian ginseng has included:
+Many studies of Asian or Korean ginseng have used combinations of herbs.
+So it is not always possible to say whether ginseng by itself produced the results.
+Research on Asian ginseng has included the following conditions:

 Two studies found that ginseng lowered the chance of getting a cold.
 In one double-blind, placebo-controlled study of 323 people, those who took 400 mg of ginseng daily for 4 months had fewer colds.
-When they did get a cold, it didn't last a long or have as severe symptoms as the people who took placebo.
+When they did get a cold, it was less severe and shorter than the colds of people who took placebo.

 Asian ginseng seems to be an antioxidant.
-Antioxidants help rid the body of free radicals, substances that can damage DNA and contribute to heart disease, diabetes, and other conditions.
+Antioxidants help rid the body of free radicals, which are substances that can damage DNA and contribute to heart disease, diabetes, and other conditions.
 Preliminary studies suggest Asian ginseng may improve the symptoms of heart disease in people.
-It also may decrease "bad" LDL cholesterol levels and raise "good" HDL cholesterol.
+It also may decrease LDL (bad) cholesterol levels and raise HDL (good) cholesterol.

-Its effect on blood pressure is more complicated.
-Some studies have found it seems to lower blood pressure, while others find it causes blood pressure to rise.
-That made some people to wonder if ginseng may increase blood pressure at usual doses but lower it when doses are higher.
-Until researchers know for sure, you should not take ginseng if you have high blood pressure unless your doctor tells you it's OK.
+Asian ginseng's effect on blood pressure is more complicated.
+Some studies suggest it lowers blood pressure while others found that it causes blood pressure to rise.
+This has led researchers to question if ginseng increases blood pressure at usual doses, but lowers it when doses are higher.
+Until researchers know for sure, you should not take ginseng if you have high blood pressure unless your doctor tells you it is OK.